The Teddy Boy, the Toff Guy and the Gentleman

 So who is this determined, young man?
-Zsolt Gere was born in a winemaker family, his father Tamás Gere is owner of the prestigious Winemaker of the Year award.
+Zsolt Gere was born in a winemaker family, his father Tamás Gere is the founder of the winery.
 Zsolt started to work in the winery right after the school, in spite of his young age he is over his 20th harvest.
 Since the foundation of the winery 30 years ago, the winery has developed a lot.
 As it was written in Ervin Gűth’s interwiew (Pécsi Borozó wine magazine 2019/1), one large increase took place in 2008, when the capacity of the vinification plant allowed them to bottle 170.000 bottles, and besides their own grapes they started to buy as well.
 Many wineries keep grape buying as a secret, but Zsolt is open and logical is this aspect as well: “I always consider it important not have any unsold grapes in the wine region.
 It is better to help and integrate.”
 This was the time when they started to export wines, and the hypermarket chains also started to show interest.
 Now they bottle 400.000 bottles a year, which means more responsibility as well – therefore Zsolt wants to spend more time in the cellar.
 “It is not about ‘being artisan’, it is more about experimenting, learning, developing.”
 This size is big, but quality winemaking is still possible.
 They are also in the middle of the conversion into organic viticulture, but they are not in a hurry, every step is considered carefully.

 Increasing but not expanding